cdfoundation/sig-interoperability/docs/meetings.md

     * RA: eBay created concept of a manifest to list what got deployed.
 Everything about what's got deployed in the manifest.
     * RA: Quality gates themselves are associated with the manifest and include series of badges.
     * RA: Number of badges: Unit test pass, Integration test pass, security scan pass, etc so admission controller allows what gets deployed.
-    * RA: An object that encompases all the information about a release.
+    * RA: An object that encompases all the information about a release?
     * JS: Yes.
     * RA: Concept of release manifest?
     * ST: Ortelius project has manifest defining what release has and it is stored in the DB.